 Pets and Childcare

 While not completely necessary, it may be nice to arrange for a house cleaning service to come while you are in the hospital.
-This is something that I wish I had done because when we arrived home I was nursing N on the couch while Patrick was scrambling to get clean sheets on our bed, de-clutter our bedroom because he knows it causes me extra stress to stare at clutter, and sweep and dust the room (I’m lucky he knows me so well).
-Had we had a cleaning service come or done this ourselves during early labor he wouldn’t have been scrambling like he was.
+This is something that I wish I had done because when we arrived home there was a lot to organize.
+I was nursing N on the couch while Patrick was scrambling to get clean sheets on our bed and de-clutter our bedroom because he knows it causes me extra stress to stare at clutter.
+He also swept and dusted the room (I’m lucky he knows me so well).
+Had we had a cleaning service come or done this ourselves during early labor, he wouldn’t have been scrambling like he was.

 Alternatively, this could be a great task for those relatives who just had to get right into town to meet the baby and want to help.
-It will get them out of your hair while also giving them a useful task that will let them feel helpful because they really do have good intentions, I’m sure.
+It will get them out of your hair while also giving them a useful task.
+It will let them feel helpful because they really do have good intentions.

 Complete List of What to Have Plans For: